lazypanda10117/Problem-Collection/README.md

 # Problem-Collection
-A collection of solutions for problems.
+A collection of solutions for different problems.